Stephski04/Stephski04/README.md

 - 🔭 I’m currently studying CS at **TH Aschaffenburg**

-- 🌱 this is my portfolio of Projects i have worked
+- 🌱 this is my portfolio of Projects i have worked on

 - ⚡ Fun fact **i play Handball 🤾‍♂️**